 3. Traffic scheduling decisions such as forwarding to WLAN

-Technical contributions are participant-driven.
-IEEE 802.11 will keep 3GPP RAN WG2 advised on IEEE 802.11’s progress and will provide an estimate of the scope and duration of this activity once these are determined.
+To progress this work the 802.11 Task Group for Maintenance and Revision (TGmd) [6] has agreed to consider additions and changes to the 802.11 specification, to support the 3GPP features listed above.
+Please note that all 802.11 activity is participation driven, therefore the progress made toward this goal will depend on member contributions.
+IEEE 802.11 will keep 3GPP RAN WG2 advised as to IEEE 802.11’s progress and will provide an estimate of the scope and duration of this activity once these are determined.

 Actions: